When I stared blogging on This Online World, everything was all about phone farming and earning passive income.

 If you’re someone who is working a 9-5 job and has little/no free time, you still have options, and after an initial sign up on a bunch of different apps/sites, you could start seeing yourself saving hundreds of dollars each year.

-Whether it’s your natural purchases like groceries, a negotiation on your cable/wifi/cell phone bills, or passive income apps, you could earn or save hundreds of dollars a year passively, and it won’t take up much of your time.
+Whether it’s earning cash back for natural purchases like groceries, a negotiation on your cable/wifi/cell phone bills, or passive income apps, you could earn or save hundreds of dollars a year, and it won’t take up much of your time.
+That’s the beauty of beermoney.

 Ox: I think if someone wants to get involved in this, and it’s just for some extra money…the first thing they need is a goal.
 Are they saving for something?
 Trying to pay down debt faster?
 Putting aside money for the holidays?